benjaminfvaughn/CATIA/CATVBAFuncRef.md

-This is a list of CATVBA functions organized by the features that they modify.
+*This is a list of CATVBA functions organized by object parent.
 The list also contains terse, useful implementation notes.
+*Search this list using Ctrl+F.
+*Pull requests are welcome.

 # Object
+CATIA-specific construct that has properties and methods/functions.
 ## Method
-* Methods that are members of the object.
+Methods that are members of the object.

 # Body
 A body is the solid model output of the .CATPart.
 It is modified by boolean operations that add, remove, or intersect volumes or other solids.